zhufengGNSS/POD_GeoscienceAustralia/docs/INSTALL.md

 ### Build

 To build the `POD` ...

     $ cd pod
     $ mkdir build
     $ cd build
-    $ cmake3 .. >cmake.out 2>cmake.err
+    $ cmake .. >cmake.out 2>cmake.err
     $ make >make.out 2>make.err
     $ less make.err (to verify everything was built correctly)

-You should now have the executables in the bin directory: pod crs2trs brdc2ecef
+You should now have the executables in the bin directory:
+    ├── bin

+    * pod
+    * crs2trs
+    * brdc2ecef

 ### User Environment (Shell) setup